angerangel/r3bazaar/README.md

 #How to build from source?

-Windows binaries are ready to use in *build* directory, but if you want to build from source *make* directory and follwo this guide: https://github.com/angerangel/r3bazaar/wiki/Building-from-source
+Windows binaries are ready to use in *build* directory, just dowload **all the folder**;  but if you want to build from source
+*make* directory and follwo this guide: https://github.com/angerangel/r3bazaar/wiki/Building-from-source

 #Contacts